kannans89/RustRepo/11_Loops/11_Loops.md

  ```

- example of a for loop is as shown below
+ An example of a for loop is as shown below

  ```rust